 If you take your FAS payments early because of ill health, your spouse, civil partner or relevant partner may be able to receive payments from us after you die.
-We'll always make payments to an eligible spouse or civil partner.
 A relevant partner is someone who you aren't married to, or in a civil partnership with, but who you live with as if you're married or in a civil partnership.
 A relevant partner will only qualify for FAS payments where your former scheme rules allowed it.